-Insight gathering & analysis, project management, planning & execution, creative thinking.
+Insight gathering and analysis, project management, planning and execution, creative thinking, content creation, thought leadership journalism, online marketing.

 Why I love what I do